-- The Request; - The Complaint; - The GC's notification made under by-law 5.9; - The date of the NEC meeting specified under by-law 5.9; and - The text of by-law 5.11. - B 5.11 Within 5 working days after the NEC notifies the Respondents of the Request under 5.10, the Respondent(s) may make written representations to the NEC, and only to the effect that the Complaint is trivial or vexatious, or made in bad faith. - B 5.12 At the meeting scheduled at the date specified in the notification sent under by-law 5.9, the NEC shall vote (on simple majority) on whether the Complaint should be considered admissible under by-law 5.13.
+- a.
+The Request; - b.
+The Complaint; - c.
+The GC's notification made under by-law 5.9; - d.
+The date of the NEC meeting specified under by-law 5.9; and - e.
+The text of by-law 5.11. - B 5.11.
+Within 5 working days after the NEC notifies the Respondents of the Request under 5.10, the Respondent(s) may make written representations to the NEC, and only to the effect that the Complaint is trivial or vexatious, or made in bad faith. - B 5.12.
+At the meeting scheduled at the date specified in the notification sent under by-law 5.9, the NEC shall vote (on simple majority) on whether the Complaint should be considered admissible under by-law 5.13.